Sony Upgrading Aibo With New Home Security Features, API Access

 A software update next month will also add a sort of “policeman” mode to Aibo.
 Badly auto-translated, this mode is called “Aibo Noodles,” but a better translation is probably something more like “Aibo Watchdog.”
 Given an Aibo-generated map of your home, you can designate a time and area that you want Aibo to patrol.
 You can also instruct Aibo to use its facial recognition to look for a specific person.
 At the appointed time, Aibo will go to the patrol area, and if it sees the person there, it will salute them and notify you.

-To get this to work, Aibo needs to have a pre-existing map of the area that you want it to search, which it makes by ambling around and recording obstacles:
+To get this to work, Aibo needs to have a preexisting map of the area that you want it to search, which it makes by ambling around and recording obstacles:

 Aibo managed to map 70 square meters in about an hour, which is very slow.
 The finished map also appears to have a bunch of unexplored areas, and the quality is not all that great—I suppose it’s maybe not that bad for a slightly wobbly quadruped that probably doesn’t have a camera optimized for mapping and that may have occasionally questionable state estimation, but there’s some obvious room for improvement here.